sydeYT/CIPHtool/README.md

 # CIPHtool

-> my old batch tool from way back. random cool stuff.
+my old batch multitool

-CIPHtool is a multitool i made for fun. built completely in batch, no fancies. just .bat. it has a nice-looking menu, secret features, and a bit of that fake hacker flair.
+CIPHtool is a batch multitool i made when i was beginning with batch. it has a nice-ish menu, secret features, and like stupid features.

 ---